swalberg/promproxy/README.md

+# This project is not being maintained

+It works, but I've found [Promxy](https://github.com/jacksontj/promxy) which handles more edge cases than this, so I've moved to that.
+You should, too!

 # PromProxy

 A daemon that receives Prometheus API calls from a system such as Grafana, sends that request to multiple Prometheus instances, and aggregates the responses.